 If a past traumatic event still controls your thoughts, feelings, and responses, eye movement desensitization and reprocessing (EMDR) can help free you from this negative thinking, reframing your thoughts for better mental health.
-David Salvage, MD, FAPM, has completed level III training in EMDR, allowing him to bring this quick and effective therapy to his patients in Park Slope, Brooklyn and Tribeca, New York.
+David Salvage, MD, FAPM, has completed level III training in EMDR, allowing him to bring this quick and effective therapy to his patients in Park Slope, Brooklyn and Financial District, New York.
 If you’d like to learn more about EMDR, call or use the online scheduling tool to request an appointment.

 EMDR is designed to help people overcome the lingering psychological effects of a trauma or negative experience in their past.
 Whether the event led to clinical post-traumatic stress disorder (PTSD) or not, the emotional consequences of past trauma can cast a wide net on your current state of mind, hampering your ability to truly heal.